 During the Second World War, the Hall was used to house the officers of the Third Field Training Regiment and dances were held in the upstairs ballroom.Today it is a stunning example of Henry VII architecture and a popular wedding venue, hotel and dinning restaurant that looks out on the Ribble River onto ancient “Mitune” as it was referenced in the Doomsday book of 1087.

 A brief “ back in the day” history of “Mitton Hall” aka “Little Mitton Hall”

 As such the original Mittons were long gone as manor lords by 1480`s when this structure was built.
 Many Mittons having migrated to the nearby Craven area to the northeast.
-So far as I know none of the “de Mitton” family proper ever had possession of the original or replaced Tudor “Mitton Hall” there today with the exception of the Mitton-Bailey scion family the Shireburnes for about a hundred years.
+So far as I know; none of the “de Mitton” family proper ever had possession of the original or replaced Tudor “Mitton Hall” there today with the exception of the Mitton-Bailey scion family the Shireburnes for about a hundred years.
 Just the location name remained which people were reluctant to change so as to not disturb the findings of the Doomsday book that identified property locations.
 In this case the Saxons recorded it as “Mitune” for Williams great survey completed in 1087.
 It was this doomsday identification from which the first Norman Mitune manor family of that location took the old French-Norman enunciated surname and spelling “de Mit∼to˜n” meaning “of middle-town”.
 The first formal recording of the surname was not until 1215 as a result of the poll tax.
 Hence the name Mitton Hall was a proper legacy from the original grantee of the manor Ralph the Red.
 He was he first lord of Mitton manor by charter Nov.
 23, 1103 and progenitor of the de Mitton family.